 But when HB is when it goes flat, the wave machine shuts off in a heartbeat, leaving athletes floating in a glassy lake praying for the slightest opportunity, which adds to the drama.

-What to Watch For at the 2022 Vans US Open of Surfing
+What to Watch For at the 2023 Wallex US Open of Surfing Presented by Pacifico

 The US Open of Surfing could offer a big opportunity for newly cut former CT staples like Conner Coffin, who may find comfort in his native California waters.